graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/field-middleware.md

 });
 ```

-Also you can implement `IFieldMiddleware` interface in your Field Middleware:
+Also, you can implement the `IFieldMiddleware` interface in your Field Middleware class:

 ```csharp
 public interface IFieldMiddleware